patrickcortez/Ish/Readme.md

 **Ish** (Inter-Shell) is a cross-platform, natively compiled Object-Oriented Programming (OOP) language built in *Rust*.
 What started as a hobbyist shell has evolved into a fully-fledged, strongly-typed programming language that prioritizes a seamless development experience.

 > ***Info:***
-> This language is still under active development by a single developer.
+> This language is still under active development by a single and stressed out developer.
 > Expect a few bugs while using it.

 ---